Difficult Personality Types in the Workplace and How to Deal with Them | Thomas.co

 Being able to recognise and deal with these challenging personality types is clearly important.
 We will discuss how you can do this later in the guide.

-Commonly encountered difficult personality types
+Commonly encountered difficult personality types at work

 There are many different types of personalities and behaviours that can be seen or experienced as difficult but not all of them necessarily are.
 We could be experiencing difficult people because we have a culture clash or there are organisational goals which aren’t aligned between departments causing some of the conflict.